 The Workload Control Plane (WCP) with External DNS installed is the supported Kubernetes environment.

-Communication from your TKG Cluster on Supervisor or upstream Kubernetes cluster nodes
+Required communication from your Kubernetes cluster nodes

-System times synchronization
+System times synchronization requirement

 Synchronize the system times on the TKG Cluster on Supervisor or upstream Kubernetes cluster nodes and the NSX Manager appliance.